aliasgar-akil/Olist-E-Commerce-SQL-Analytics/README.md

 ## Key Business Insights

-The analysis highlights several areas that can influence Olist's growth, customer value, and operational performance.
-These findings can help stakeholders prioritize areas for further investigation and identify opportunities to strengthen the marketplace.
+The analysis highlights key areas affecting Olist's growth, customer value, and operational performance, helping identify opportunities for improvement and areas that need further attention.

 ### 1. Strengthen Customer Retention

 Only **3.18% of customers are repeat customers**, while **90.04% are classified as potentially churned based on 90 days of inactivity**.
 Repeat customers currently contribute **5.90% of total revenue**.

 This shows a clear opportunity to increase repeat purchases.
-The business could use **targeted campaigns, personalized recommendations, follow-up messages, and offers** to encourage inactive and existing customers to return.
+The business could use **targeted campaigns, personalized recommendations, follow-up messages, and offers** to encourage customers to return.

 ### 2. Protect Revenue From High-Performing Sellers